adzap/voice_form/README.markdown

 #### invalid

-The invalid callback is called if the input value is not of a valid length or the validate block returns false.
+The invalid callback is called if validate block returns false.

 #### confirm